-For those who do not have the means to post bail, the services of a bail bondsman are usually necessary.
-A bond is basically an insurance policy that guarantees the full amount of the bail to the court, if the individual flees or fails to appear for trial.
+Not everyone can afford bail, though.
+In these cases, there are usually two options: stay in jail, or recruit the services of a bail bondsman.
+Bondsmen are professional moneylenders who specialize in court judgments and bail mandates.
+A bond is basically an insurance policy that guarantees the full amount of the bail to the court should the individual flee or fails to appear for trial.
 Bail bondsmen usually require some sort of collateral in case the defendant does not return for the hearing.
-In that situation, the bondsmen can use it to recover some of the money.
-Collateral may include material property, such as a home, car, or anything else of value.
+Collateral typically covers most any material property, such as a home, car, or anything else of value.

 A bail bondsman usually charges a non-refundable fee of between 10% and 20% of the full bail amount.
 For example, if the judge sets bail at $20,000 US Dollars (USD), the individual must pay between $2,000 and $4,000 USD, depending on the bondsman's chosen percentage.
 In cases in which the defendant is considered a high flight risk, the bail bondsman may deny the bond altogether.